Sunday, August 16

 Prison Ministry Panel Discussion – July 20, 2020

-This Zoom session recording is the Main or plenary session of our Prison Panel Discussion including six noted panelists that work in different parts of the prison experience.
-It includes a chaplain, director of a W&L Prison clinic, professors that teach in the prisons, a prison visitation specialist, a counselor/prison reform activist, and the Reentry Services Administrator for the Virginia Department of Corrections (VDOC).
+These Zoom recordings are the Main or plenary session of our Prison Panel Discussion including six noted panelists that work in different parts of the prison experience and our break out sessions.
+They include a chaplain, director of a W&L Prison clinic, professors that teach in the prisons, a prison visitation specialist, a counselor/prison reform activist, and the Reentry Services Administrator for the Virginia Department of Corrections (VDOC).
 The information gained from this session will be used to further develop our Prison Ministry known as S.T.E.P.S.

 (Supporting Transitions by Engaging in Parolee Sponsorship)